 Just when we think we understand COVID-19, the virus manages to throw humanity with a curveball.
 Now, a new group of patients is becoming known.
-“Long-haulers”is the name given to those who have had coronavirus. but continue to show symptoms after 100 days.
-Even their tests fail to pick up any strains of the virus.
+“Long-haulers”is the name given to those who have had coronavirus. but continued to show symptoms after 100 days.
+Even their tests failed to pick up any strains of the virus.

 Who are long-haulers?

 For many patients, the virus is manageable.
 They often become better after a few weeks of rest and self-isolation.
 A report by the World Health Organization indicates that the majority of people fall into one of two groups.
 Around 80% of those with COVID-19 have a mild response.
 These cases usually resolve in approximately two weeks.
 When it comes to those who develop a severe response to the virus.
 They generally need between three and six weeks to recover and the symptoms to fade.

 For long-haulers, however, the virus just won’t go away

 Some patients suffer for months on end.
 Long-haulers don’t fall into either of these categories.
 They often don’t fit the description of high-risk, elderly cases.
 A July 24 report by the U.S. Centers for Disease Control found that one in five respondents between the ages of 18-34 said they aren’t recovering.
 Not only were these respondents in the younger age bracket.
 But they also didn’t have any prior chronic medical conditions.
 This is alarming.
 Especially when you consider that more than 90% of influenza patients that weren’t hospitalized recover completely in two weeks.